 Take it a step further and sample the good life straight from the farm... literally.
 The sun's warm rays draw out farm animals to frolic, vineyards buds to break and flowers to burst into vibrant colors.
 Because this is such an enriching atmosphere to experience, farmers joined together to form farm loops, self-guided routes along which visitors can learn about where their food and fiber come from, connecting to a simpler life.

-There are three different farm loops in The Territory, each with a great selection of farms, ranches, farm stands, vineyards and country events.
-The Canby Area Farm Loop has 12 sites to visit, including four wineries, u-pick stops and a creamery.
+There are two farm loops in The Territory, both with a great selection of farms, ranches, farm stands, vineyards and country events.
+The Canby Area Farm Loop has 10 sites to visit, including four wineries, u-pick stops and a creamery.
 Well-known stops include Wooden Shoe Tulip Farm, Swan Island Dahlias and Fir Point Farms & Country Grains Store.
-Head just outside of southeast Portland into the Wilsonville area to experience the Farmlandia Farm Loop, the newest of the three routes.
+Head just outside of southeast Portland into the Wilsonville and West Linn area to experience the Farmlandia Farm Loop.
 Its 15 stops include a specialty nursery, Bosky Dell Natives, an organic farm co-op complete with on-farm grocery store, Our Table Cooperative, and The Kitchen at Middleground Farms, a cooking school using only local ingredients.
 The Molalla Country Farm Loop has 12 different stops, ranging from beautiful elk at Rosse Posse Acres, playful Alpacas at Marquam Hill Ranch and estate grown wines at Forest Edge Vineyard.

 So get your local on and enjoy one, or many, of The Territory's championing businesses of all things homegrown.